ObolNetwork/obol-docs/docs/int/faq/general.md

 ## Distributed Key Generation

-### How to run a DKG

-- This is a helpful [video walkthrough](https://www.youtube.com/watch?v=94Pkovp5zoQ&ab_channel=ObolNetwork).
-- You can also use [this worksheet](https://docs.google.com/spreadsheets/d/1A-ncCgasaRZwRPlvrUqRFovNaUTOksNuQLFOqGCaxf8/edit#gid=0) to easily follow the steps it outlines.

 ### What are the min and max numbers of operators for a Distributed Validator?

 Currently, the minimum is 4 operators with a threshold of 3.